BulgariaPHP/glagol-dsl-docs/installation.rst

 Environment
 ###########
 Running Glagol DSL apps requires a very typical PHP-MySQL-WebServer bundle.
 However, if you use Docker and Docker Compose, you might just grab `the preconfigured Docker Compose default project skeleton for Glagol DSL apps <https://github.com/glagol-dsl/docker-compose-project-skeleton>`_.
-This repository contains a preconfigured development-ready :code:`docker-compose.yml` for Glagol DSL applications. **See** :ref:`quickstart_docker` **tutorial for how to use the default project skeleton.**
+This repository contains a preconfigured development-ready :code:`docker-compose.yml` for Glagol DSL applications. **See** :ref:`setup_with_docker` **tutorial for how to use the default project skeleton.**

 .. hint::